gruhn/typescript-sudoku/README.md

 ```

 Once we know how to define `CheckSudokuConstraints` we build the intersection with the actual number grid:

 ```typescript
 [ X1, X2, X3 ] & CheckSudokuConstraints<X1, X2, X3>
 ```

 IF some Sudoku constraint is violated, then `CheckSudokuConstraints<X1, X2, X3>` "returns" `never` and we get:

 ```typescript
 [ X1, X2, X3 ] & never             // ==> never
 ```

-The intersection with the empty type is always the empty type,
+The intersection with *absolutely-nothing* is always *absolutely-nothing* again,
 so the whole definition "collapses" down to `never`.

 <img alt="Venn diagram: never intersection" src="intersect_never.png" height="250px" />